DeanLonergan/FizzBuzz_Project/README.md

-# FizzBuzz_Project - Current version: 0.0.3
+# FizzBuzz: Ultimate - Current version: 0.0.6

 FizzBuzz is a programming challenge sometimes used in job interviews.
 The candidate is required to write a program that prints every number from 1 to 100.
 For each number that is a multiple of 3, the program should replace the number with the word Fizz; for each number that is a multiple of 5, replace it with